canalplus/rx-player/doc/architecture/files.md

 SourceBuffers are the JavaScript objects through which media segments are added to the browser.

-Definition are usually already provided by the browser for Audio and Video contents.
-This directory allows to implement completely in JavaScript SourceBuffers for other type of media (e.g. text, overlays, images...).
+Definition are usually already provided by the browser for the Audio and Video SourceBuffers.
+This directory allows to implement in JavaScript SourceBuffers for other type of media (e.g. text, overlays, images...).

+For example, when a new text chunk is pushed to the text SourceBuffer, the custom text SourceBuffer will:
+  - update its buffered information
+  - call the corresponding text parser
+  - display the right subtitle at the right timecode

 <a name="src-errors"></a>